CU-ESIIL/data-library/docs/harmonization/dryad/dryad.md

 Ty Tuff, ESIIL Data Scientist
 2023-05-21

-Dryad is a repository of curated, open access, data files associated with published articles in the sciences and social sciences.
+Dryad is a general-purpose open-access repository that makes the data underlying scientific publications discoverable, freely reusable, and citable.
+Hosted by the California Digital Library (CDL), Dryad has been a pioneer in the movement to make scientific research data openly available for researchers, students, and the public since its inception.

+In the spirit of promoting open science, Dryad aims to preserve and provide access to data that underpins findings in peer-reviewed publications in the natural sciences, as well as certain areas of the social sciences and clinical studies.
+Its primary goal is to facilitate data reuse and new discoveries while giving proper credit to the data authors and ensuring data preservation.

+The repository accepts data submissions associated with any peer-reviewed manuscript.
+It supports a wide variety of data types and formats, making it an extremely versatile resource for researchers from various fields.
+Dryad uniquely assigns Digital Object Identifiers (DOIs) to datasets to ensure that data can be correctly cited.

+In addition to providing access to data, Dryad also provides a platform for researchers to comply with funder and journal data archiving policies.
+By promoting data archiving best practices, Dryad contributes to the broader movement of responsible data management in the scientific community.

+## The phantom chorus

 To access a dataset, you’ll first need to choose a dataset and get its DOI (Digital Object Identifier) or a direct link to download the dataset.
-In this example, we’ll use a dataset called “The phantom chorus: birdsong boosts human well-being in protected areas” by Dr. Clinton Francis with DOI:
+In this example, we’ll use a dataset called “The phantom
+chorus: birdsong boosts human well-being in protected areas” by Dr. Clinton Francis with DOI: 10.5061/dryad.vmcvdncs3.
-10.5061/dryad.vmcvdncs3.

 https://datadryad.org/stash/dataset/doi:10.5061/dryad.wwpzgmsgx